Zomaldinho/Deploying-to-Linux-Servers/README.md

 > Application URL: http://18.194.41.215/main/

 1)Creating new user named grader and giving it the permission to sudo
-Run $ sudo adduser grader to create a new user named grader
+Run `sudo adduser grader to create a new user named grader`
-Create a new file in the sudoers directory with sudo nano /etc/sudoers.d/grader
+Create a new file in the sudoers directory with `sudo nano /etc/sudoers.d/grader`
-Add the following text grader ALL=(ALL:ALL) ALL
+Add the following text `grader ALL=(ALL:ALL) ALL`
 Make folder using ```mkdir /home/grader/.ssh```
 Copy the public key to /home/grader/.ssh/authorized_keys with `sudo nano /home/grader/.ssh/authorized_keys`
 Disable ssh login for root user